SakshatRao/DigitBoard/README.md

 ## Overview
 I like to call this project of mine as 'DigitBoard' because of two reasons - <br>
-1. It was designed to implement 'digit' recognition using TinyML models
+1. It was designed to implement <b>digit</b> recognition using TinyML models
-2. This idea essentially 'digit'izes pen-and-paper writing, i.e. as you write something down on paper, you are automatically and simultaneously getting a digital version of your writing.
+2. This idea essentially <b>digit</b>izes pen-and-paper writing, i.e. as you write something down on paper, you are automatically and simultaneously getting a digital version of your writing.

 ## Block Diagram